Time : 7:30am - 5:30pm

 Complimentary transport from Dive Zone to the marina is available.

-Astrolabe Reef is an advanced dive site, at times subject to strong currents and swells - we reserve the right to pick alternative dive sites if the conditions do not allow us to safely dive Astrolabe Reef.
+Bookings and prepayment are essential for all trips.
+We reserve the right to pick alternative dive sites if the conditions do not allow us to safely dive Astrolabe Reef.
+Trip payments may be transferred or refunded only if adverse weather requires us to cancel the trip completely.

 Use of your own wetsuit, BCD &/or regulators is subject to a safety inspection prior to departure.
 If you would like to use your own BCD, you must be equipped with a visual signalling device (safety sausage or similar), an audible signalling device (whistle) & a dive knife or line cutting tool.
 Your BCD/regs must also contain an alternate air source (octi).